j-geuter/SinkhornNNHybrid/README.md

 d = DualApproximator(model='net100k.pt', gen_model='gen100k.pt')
 ```

-If you wish to train your own model, you can do so using using the `learn_potential` function in `DualOTComputation.py`:
+If you wish to train your own model instead, you can do so using the `learn_potential` function in `DualOTComputation.py`:

 ```python
 from src.DualOTComputation import DualApproximator